 - Cancer symptoms.
 Alcoholism causes an increased risk of developing multiple types of cancer, most of them deadly.
 Symptoms that may indicate cancer range depending on the type of cancer, but symptoms generally begin with weight loss, fatigue, and pain in some area in the body.
 Types of cancer associated with heavy alcohol consumption include oral, throat, esophageal, and voice box cancers, colon cancer, rectal cancer, pancreatic cancer, liver cancer, and breast cancer.

 In addition to these physical consequences of alcoholism, life-altering impairment can be caused in many other ways as well.
-Legal problems due to DUIs, loss of a job, divorce, custody battles, and financial problems are other signs that alcohol is causing devastating problems in one’s life.
+Legal problems due to DUIs, loss of a job, divorce, custody battles, and financial problems are other signs that alcohol can kill you or is causing devastating problems in one’s life.

 Getting Treatment for Alcoholism